ChadG-202/MachineLearning/README.md

-# MachineLearning
+# Machine Learning
-## Using a variety of machine learning methodes to predict fetal status using the fetal health dataset
+Using a variety of machine learning methodes to predict fetal status using the fetal health dataset